amscotti/advanced-github-workshop/README.md

 advance-github-workshop
 =======================

-Presentation on advance GitHub for Hacker Lunch at KnowledgeVision
+Presentation on advanced GitHub for Hacker Lunch at KnowledgeVision